gaperton/Type-R/docs/chapters/collection.md

 Since its an attribute <i>metatype</i> (combination of type and attribute metadata), it's not a real constructor and cannot be used with <b>new</b>.
 Use <b>collection.createSubset()</b> method to create subset-of collection instances.
 </aside>

-Must have a reference to the master collection which is used to resolve record ids to records. `collectionRef` may be:
+Must have a reference to the master collection which is used to resolve record ids to records. `masterRef` may be:

 - direct reference to a singleton collection.
 - function, returning the reference to the collection.